nirkopler/nirkopler/README.md

 # 👋 Hi, I’m @nirkopler
 **✨ I'm a Full Stack Developer.
 Passionate about Building complex web apps with a clean and intuitive UI ✨**
 ### 💪 My current stack is :
-#### JavaScript, NodeJS, Angular, React, C#, ASP.NET, NoSQL, MongoDB, SQL, WebAPI, REST API, HTML, CSS.
+#### JavaScript, TypeScript, NodeJS, Angular, React, C#, ASP.NET, NoSQL, MongoDB, SQL, WebAPIs, REST API, HTML, CSS.
 - 🌱 I’m always working on a side project 🙄 currently working on a chrome extension in a mission helping other web developers. 🤩
 - 🐱‍🏍 I'm always ready for my next challenge! 👾
 ### 📫 How to reach me: